 - (see calculations page 6)

-Additional rules apply, but basically this calculation is based on “area replacement” where all required material in the head cut out opening is replaced.
+Additional rules apply, but basically this calculation is based on “area replacement” where all required material in the head opening is replaced.
 It is an 18th century naval calculation method for cutting openings in ship bulkheads.
 It predates our modern understanding of stress concentrations, but is still the core of ASME VIII-1 nozzle calculations.
 In spite of its age and simplicity, the calculation method has a long history of successful services for simple round nozzles in most vessel locations.

 The nozzle calculation was simplified by assuming a round opening as allowed by code rules.
 However, under pressure the obround shape will attempt to become round.
 The obround nozzle shape is not as strong as a round pipe of the same thickness.
 The wall can be made thicker or stiffeners added.
 ASME VIII-1 Appendix 13 provides rules to design a safe pressurized obround shape.